wongjiahau/random-ideas/lambda-syntax.md

   }
 }
 ```
-We can rewrite the code above as below to improve the readability, it is very similar to Haskell do-notation, but not as powerful.
+We can rewrite the code above as below to improve the readability using monadic bindings:
 ```ts
 computeBounds = {
   number.array xs,